| ⇦ |

 Trypsin has an important role in the digestion of proteins in the anterior protion of the small intestine.
 It also activates other proteases in the pancreatic juice.
 Therefore in the absence of enterokinase the process of conversion of dipeptied to amino acids will be affected.

-- Which one of the following statements is incorrect?
+- Which one of the following is a wrong statement regarding mutations?

 Topics: Human Digestion and Breathing